AndypSheridan/hyperCube/README.md

 * ![hyperCube Lighthouse Report Desktop]()
 * ![hyperCube Lighthouse Report Mobile]()

-* Each page of the site performs well.
+* The page performs well.
 * The desktop score performance score is 99% and the mobile score is 85%.
 * The game scores 100% in terms of accessibility, best practices and SEO.